Naton1/jvm-explorer/README.md

 Two logs files `application.log` and `agent.log` are created at `[User Home]/jvm-explorer/logs`

-* Must run the JAR with a Java version of at least Java 11
+* Must run the application with a Java version of at least Java 11
 * Must attach to a JVM running a Java version of at least Java 7
 * Must attach to a JVM running the same architecture - a 32-bit JVM must attach to a 32-bit JVM
 * May have to attach to a JVM that the same user started